satori-ng/satori-extensions/README.md

 ## Non-data extensions

-The `stealthy` extension does not gather data.
-It just uses `os.utime` call to perform naive [`timestomping`](http://www.forensicswiki.org/wiki/Timestomp) (Reset Access Time to previous values) on the files opened by the `Imager`
+The [`stealthy`](https://github.com/satori-ng/satori-extensions/blob/master/misc/stealthy.py) extension does not gather data.

+It just uses [`os.utime`](https://docs.python.org/3/library/os.html#os.utime) call to perform naive [`timestomping`](http://www.forensicswiki.org/wiki/Timestomp) (resets access/modification times) on the files opened by the *Satori-Imager*.

+It does that using the `imager.post_close` event hook.

 ## Non-file extensions

-What about reading and storing the `iptables` rules of the Linux OS that is *Image*'d?
+What about reading and storing the `iptables` rules of the Linux OS that is `Image`'d?
 No files are opened (as a single `iptables-save` command has all useful information).

 This could be implemented using the `imager.on_start` event hook: